fenago/data-analysis-scala/Lab_2.md

 Spark has excellent support for processing XML data files using the `spark-xml` library (<https://github.com/databricks/spark-xml>).
-We will be covering this in upcoming chapters on Spark and distributed processing.
+We will be covering this in upcoming labs on Spark and distributed processing.
 In addition, Java\'s native and add-on libraries have excellent support for XML processing, which can also be used with Scala code seamlessly.